schneems/q/QUEUE_AUTHORS.md

 To integrate with `Q` you need to add these abilities programatically.
 While `Q::Methods::Base` does a lot of heavy lifting (as you'll see) you still need to do a fair amount of meta programming to make all this possible.

-For demonstation sake we'll use a ficticious background queuing library called `FooQueue`.
+For demonstration sake we'll use a fictitious background queuing library called `FooQueue`.
 It will be very similar to Resque 1.x in implementation.

 ## How to Include Your Module with Q

-There are default implemtations for several queuing libraries included with `Q` if you own one of them, we invite you to add `Q` as a gem requirement, and then to over-write over-write
+There are default implementations for several queuing libraries included with `Q` if you own one of them, we invite you to add `Q` as a gem requirement, and then to over-write over-write

 ## Basics